HewlettPackard/hpe-solutions-openshift/DL-LTI-Openshift/Readme.md

 ### **Playbook execution**

-1. ISV Openshift Platform can be deployed by running site.yml or by running individual playbooks.
+1. HPE Solution LTI for RedHat OpenShift Container Platform can be deployed by running site.yml or by running individual playbooks.
 Each playbook description can be found further in this document.

 2. Run the below command to execute the Lite Touch Installation.